lmullen/cchc/README.md

 All of these parts of the application are containerized, though you are strongly encouraged to use your own, non-containerized database.

+When using Docker Compose for orchestration, the application is split up into several profiles which do discrete kinds of work.
+These are the profiles (specific to Docker Compose), as well as the description of each of the services/containers associated with them.

+- Compose profile: `db`.
+An optional profile to set up a database
+	- Compose service: `db`; Docker image: `postgres:14`.
+A PostgreSQL database
+	- Compose service: `adminer`; Docker image: `adminer`.
+A database management client
+- Compose profile: `api`.
+Fetches metadata from the loc.gov API
+	- Compose service: `crawler`; Docker image: `ghcr.io/lmullen/cchc-crawler`.
+Discovers items from the API.
+	- Compose service: `itemmd`; Docker image: `ghcr.io/lmullen/cchc-itemmd`.
+Fetches the full metadata for items that have been discovered by the crawler.
+- Compose profile: `ctrl`
+	- Compose service: `ctrl`; Docker image: `ghcr.io/lmullen/cchc-ctrl`.
+Runs administrative scripts on the database.
+- Compose profile: `languages`
+	- Compose service: `language-detector`; Docker image: `ghcr.io/lmullen/cchc-language-detector`.
+Guess the language of each sentence in full-text items, to look for multilingual documents.
+- Compose profile:  `quotations`
+	- Compose service: `predictor`; Docker image: `ghcr.io/lmullen/cchc-predictor`.
+Identifies biblical quotations in full-text items.

+If you are not using Docker Compose to run these containers, you can still use this organization conceptually to understand the pieces of the application.
+See below for a description of each of the services.

 ### Settings

 Application-wide settings are set with environment variables.